DaintyJet/VChat_GTER_EggHunter/README.md

 >  The location the location of the *egghunter.txt* file may change from system to system!
 You can also use the command `!mona config -set workingfolder C:\logs\E2` to set the folder our output will be saved to.

 #### Bind Shellcode Generation and Exploit Setup
+Up until this point in time,  we have been performing [Denial of Service](https://attack.mitre.org/techniques/T0814/) (DoS) attacks.
+Since we simply overflowed the stack with what is effectively garbage address values (a series of `A`s, `B`s and `C`s) all we have done with our exploits is crash the VChat server directly or indirectly after our jump instructions lead to an invalid operation.
+Now, we have all the information necessary to control the flow of VChat's execution, allowing us to inject [Shellcode](https://www.sentinelone.com/blog/malicious-input-how-hackers-use-shellcode/) and perform a more meaningful attack.

 1. We also need a bind shell, this is a program that listens for connections on the target machine and provides a shell to anyone that makes a tcp connection to the port it is listening on.
 We can generate the shellcode with the following command.
 	```sh
 	$ msfvenom -p windows/shell_bind_tcp RPORT=4444 EXITFUNC=thread -f python -v SHELL -a x86 --platform windows -b '\x00\x0a\x0d'